PokerKit: A Comprehensive Python Library for Fine-Grained Multi-Variant Poker Game Simulations: Design and Implementation

 \begin{list}{-}{} \item{Cards in deck.} \item{Community cards.} \item{Mucked cards.} \item{Burned cards.} \item{Bets} \item{Stacks} \item{Hole cards} \item{Pots (main + side)} \item{And more...} \end{list}

 PokerKit structures the game flow into distinct phases, each supporting a different set of operations.
+The flowchart of phases is shown in Figure \ref{fig:phases}.
 Depending on the game state, each phase may be skipped.
 For instance, if the user has specified no antes, the ante posting phase will be omitted.
 Likewise, if no bets were placed during the betting phase, the bet collection phase will be bypassed.
 A phase transition occurs upon the completion of a phase.
 This transition is internally managed by the game framework, facilitating a seamless game flow to the end user.

 During each phase of PokerKit's game simulation, the user can invoke various methods to execute operations.
 Each operation belongs to a specific phase and can only be enacted when the corresponding phase is active.